sandyavs/mealplanner-wiki/Repository-Management.md

 Master is generally off-limits.
 If you need to access it you must ask an organisation or repository admin, they are the only ones who can grant access to that branch.

 We require public-private ssh keys.
-If you do not know how to create one see the tutorial below.
+If you do not know how to create one see the tutorial [Generating a new SSH key and adding it to the ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 If you do not feel comfortable using the terminal you can use the following, which have been tested and verified to work:
-Git Extensions
+* Git Extensions
-Git within Jet Brains Web Storm IDE
+* Git within Jet Brains Web Storm IDE
-Git within Jet Brains PyCharm IDE (Full and Community editions) Git within VSCode
+* Git within Jet Brains PyCharm IDE (Full and Community editions)
+* Git within VSCode

 There are also some GUI git clients like Git Desktop that may be useful.